 Viewing Wi-Fi password in Network and Sharing Center

-Step 1: Right-click on the wireless icon in the system tray and then click Open Network and Sharing Center option.
+Step 1: Right-click on the wireless icon in the system tray and then click Open Network & Internet settings.

 NOTE: If the wireless icon is not appearing in the system tray, please refer to our fix to missing wireless/network icon from system tray in Windows 10 guide.